The Myth of the Universal Shoe Size Guide

 Here’s a broad-stroke view:

-- Americans: Narrow, shallow feet
+- Americans: Narrow, shallow feet and/or very wide, girthy feet.

 - Europeans: Higher insteps